richardRadli/pill_detection/README.md

 Alternatively, if you can use `draw_masks.py` to create the binary mask images.

 To create the images for the streams, run `create_stream_images.py`.
-Make sure you go through all the choices of the argument called **dataset_operation** in the **ConfigStreamNetwork** class in the `config.py` file (train, valid, test).
+Make sure you go through all the choices of the argument called **operation** in the **ConfigStreamImages** class in the `config.py` file (reference, customer).

+When the stream images are created, it is time to run the `k_fold_sort.py` file in order the create the folds, and copy the corresponding files to desired the folders.

 Next step is to train the stream networks, this is Phase 1.
-There is only one type of backbone is available for this, EfficientNet V2 s [2].
+There is only one type of backbone is available for this, EfficientNet V2 s [2], but it is possible to substitute this network to any other models available in the torchvision package.
 Make sure you train all four streams.
 Also, two loss functions are provided: triplet loss and dynamic margin triplet loss.
 The later needs an .xslx file, named 20xx-xx-xx_xx-xx-xx_vector_distances.xlsx

 To generate this .xlsx file, first run the `pill_feature_extraction.py` script, than use the `text_nlp_analysis.py` file.
 Most importantly, the first script will look for the information leaflets, place them into the following folder:
 **".\storage\pill_detection\nlp\documents\patient_information_leaflet_doc"**

 After the streams are trained, the last step is to train the fusion network, it is also called Phase 2.
+Use ` train_fusion_network.py` for this.

 To evaluate the models, use `predict_fusion_network.py`.
+It will compare the query embeddings to the reference embeddings, calculates the top-1 and top-5 accuracies, also will plot the compared images, and creates a confusion matrix plot.

 ## References
 [1] - Ling, S., Pastor, A., Li, J., Che, Z., Wang, J., Kim, J., & Callet, P. L. (2020).
 Few-shot pill recognition.